 I start deep cleaning in earnest — a futile attempt to head off the virus.
 “Look!”
 I shout to the heavens.
 “I’m sanitizing these doorknobs!
 I’m scrubbing these baseboards!
 This should be enough to stave it off, right?
 Right?!”

 Stage Four: Depression

 Obviously the bargaining never works, so I glumly accept my fate.
 By now, more than one of my kids has gotten sick, and I’m up to my (unwashed) ponytail in barfy bedding.
-My hands feel like rooster feet from all the washing.
+My hands feel (and look) like gnarly rooster feet from all the washing.
 I have callused knees from scrubbing excrement off the floors, and new stains in my carpet because sometimes even scrubbing doesn’t work.
-I have made several emergency runs for more paper towels, because kids can magically transform the 2 tablespoons of dinner they ate into gallons of vomit.
+I have made several emergency runs for more paper towels, because kids can magically transform the two tablespoons of dinner they ate into gallons of vomit.
 I despondently spray disinfectant on everything, even though all hope of preventing the spread has faded away.
 I trudge, exhausted, through the never-ending mire of hair stroking, back rubbing, laundry, and Lysol.
 I feel sad watching my kids suffer.
 I sob while I peel off yet another pair of poopy pajamas and give yet another bath.

 Stage Five: Acceptance

 It seems like it will never come, but eventually there’s a light at the end of the tunnel.
 The first victim is over it, and the last kid is finally feeling good enough to start whining.
 As always, though, the days of damage control and nights of broken sleep take their toll on me, and I feel the first yucky rumblings in my stomach.
 But since I’m long past the denial stage, I use my last hours of relative wellness to prepare as best I can, so things don’t go completely to shit while I’m camping out beside the toilet.